odkr/sucgi/docs/build.md

 ## Creating a configuration without *configure*

-If you are using a BSD-, illumos-, Linux-, or Minix-based system on a CPU architecture that does not pad integer types (e.g., ARM, ARM64, x86, AMD64), then you can probably generate a working, if suboptimal, build configuration without *configure* by:
+If you are running a BSD-, illumos-, or Linux-based or a Minix system on an architecture that does not pad integer types (e.g., AMD64, x86, ARM64, or ARM), then you can probably generate a working, albeit suboptimal, build configuration without *configure* by:

     m4 makefile.m4 >makefile